Date(s) - 06/08/2018

-Please join us at 6pm on Sunday 6th August 2017 for a service of reflection in Coventry Cathedral and the Chapel of Unity, with readings and music for all led by John Witcombe, Dean Coventry Cathedral and with speaker Ruth Longoni, Lord Mayor’s Peace Committee.
-The Deputy Lord Mayor of Coventry will attend as well as Mr Tomohiro Mikanagi, Political Minister and Ms Reiko Kurihara, Second Secretary from the Embassy of Japan.
-Antony Owen will read a poem and students from Cardinal Newman Catholic School will read Sadako’s story.
+Please join us at 6pm on Monday 6th August 2018 for a service of reflection in Coventry Cathedral and the Chapel of Unity, with readings and music for all led by Sarah Hills, Canon of Coventry Cathedral Reconciliation Ministry and with Japanese speaker.
+The Lord Mayor of Coventry will attend as well as representatives from the Embassy of Japan.

 This is an event for those of all faiths and none, to remember and reflect about the dropping of the nuclear bombs on Hiroshima and Nagasaki in August 1945.

 A memorial has been held in Coventry every years since 1987 and messages have been an exchange between the Lord Mayor of Coventry and the Mayor of Hiroshima.
 Every year a speaker is invited to offer a short reflection to the event.
-Speakers in previous years have included Ann Farr, Vivienne Faull, Bruce Kent, Andrew White, Paul Oestreicher, our current Dean of Coventry John Whitcombe and John our Bishop of Warwick.
+Speakers in previous years have included Ann Farr, Vivienne Faull, Bruce Kent, Andrew White, Paul Oestreicher, our current Dean of Coventry John Whitcombe, John our Bishop of Warwick and Ruth Longoni.